0

 |

-This is the most westerly occurring representative from large C. speciosus group, growing wild in W Greece.
+This is the most westerly occurring representative from large C. speciosus group, growing wild in NW Greece.
 It has purplish striped cataphylls, similar cataphylls have only two other species from this group - most easterly growing C. zubovii and C. xantholaimos, growing midway between both its relatives.

 |